 A 6×2 ANOVA was conducted to compare the main effects of effort level (5, 10, 15, 20, 25, 30 minutes) and gain/loss condition (gains, losses) on the participant indifference points.
 The discounting curve shown from the choice task is shown in figure 3.
 A significant main effect of effort level was found (F(5,120) = 28.27, p = .001, ηp2 = .55), with a significant linear trend (p < .001).
 There was a significant difference between all effort levels (p < .05), meaning that participants were more likely to choose the low-reward option in high effort trials.
-A significant main effect of gain/loss conditions was also found, with indifference points in loss trials having a significantly larger AuC than gain trials (F(1,24) = 6.28, p = .044, ηp2 = .16), indicating that monetary losses were significantly more motivating than equivalent gains
+A significant main effect of gain/loss conditions was also found, with indifference points in loss trials having a significantly larger AuC than gain trials (F(1,24) = 6.28, p = .044, ηp2 = .16), indicating that monetary losses were significantly more motivating than equivalent gains.

 The associations between the subjective value of effort, evaluated as AuC of the discounting curve, in gain and loss conditions and ERD/ RT changes under gain and loss trials were evaluated using bivariate correlations.
 Specifically, individual subjective values of effort for loss- and gain-conditions in the discounting task were compared with ERD in gain and loss trials in the Go/NoGo task.
 To compare individual sensitivities to gain and loss conditions in both subjective value of effort and ERD and RTs, a difference variable was computed representing the AuC of individual discounting rates in gain conditions subtracted from the AuC of individual discounting rates in loss conditions.
 Similarly, difference variables were created for ERD and RTs, defined as the ERD or RT values found in gain trials subtracted from values found in loss trials.
 However, no statistically significant correlations were found (p > .05) between gain/loss AuC findings and ERD or RT changes in gain and loss trials.